menu

 Occupations and Workforce

-When you are in Augusta - Plymouth, you'll notice that it is more blue-collar than most other communities in America.
-36.29% of Augusta - Plymouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Augusta - Plymouth is a blue-collar town, with 36.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Augusta - Plymouth is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Augusta - Plymouth who work in office and administrative support (14.29%), sales jobs (10.69%), and management occupations (10.08%).

 Setting & Lifestyle